 How To: Apply a geographic transformation or datum shift when synchronizing a replica

 Instructions provided describe how to apply a geographic transformation when synchronizing a replica.
-This may need to be done, for example, if the data on the parent and child geodatabases are stored in different coordinate systems, which are based on different datums, and a shift needs to be applied to the data when it is synchronized between the databases.
+This may need to be done, for example, if the data on the primary and secondary geodatabases are stored in different coordinate systems, based on different datums, and a shift needs to be applied to the data when it is synchronized between the databases.

 If a geographic transformation needs to be applied, it must be specified every time the replica is synchronized.
 There are a few different ways to apply a geographic transformation during a replica synchronization through the ArcGIS user interface.
 Using any of the four options below applies a geographic transformation to the data transferred during the replica synchronization.